MicroStrategy/embedding-sdk-docs/docs/support-for-different-authentication-environments/multiple-modes.md

    </html>
    ```

-1. Make the following changes to the code:
+1. To use a dossier from your Library Server, make the following changes to the code:

    1. Configure the path to the Embedding SDK javascript file, replacing `https://demo.microstrategy.com/MicroStrategyLibraryDev` with your Library Server URL.